 There is no difference in the valuation of the investments in bonds between the Unum Limited Financial Statements and the Solvency II Balance Sheet.

-Unum's bond holdings contain corporate bonds and government bonds.
+Unum's bond holdings consist substantially of corporate bonds and government bonds.

 The bond portfolio is valued consistently with the Solvency II regulations (Article 75 1(a) of EU Directive 2009/138/EC).